-- On Day 0 of your trip, make sure you a do an acclimatization ride in and around Manali or Solang Valley.
-The ride to Solang Valley – Manali and back is most advisable.
+- On Day 0 of your trip, make sure you do an acclimatization ride in and around Manali or Solang Valley.
+The ride to Solang Valley – Manali and back are most advisable.

 There won’t be any good mobile network post Marhi till you reach Leh.
 You will notice some network in your BSNL phone in places like Keylong, Darcha, and Sissu but mostly limited connectivity will be present.

 The army camps at Sarchu and Pang has a satellite phone and you can call anywhere across India and globe on payment of nominal fees.
 The rates for domestic calls were just under Rs.
 2/- per min.

 Navigation & Maps